inmallinath/quiz_one/README.md

 #### The solution is in the isPrime.js file

-# Question 4: Even numbers upto a given number
+# Question 4: Even numbers upto a given number in Javascript

 #### The solution is in the evenNumbers.js file

+# Question 5: Even numbers upto a given number in Ruby

+### Methods adopted are loop and recursion

+># The Benchmark analysis yielded better result for the recursion and was found to be faster than the loop methods used to get even numbers 1000 times for numbers 0 to 30